 What Is Kernel-Level Anti-Cheat?

-The most unfamiliar word in its name is kernel.
+The most unfamiliar word in its name for most people is kernel.

 The kernel is the core of your operating system and it runs at the lowest level possible.
 Essentially, it’s a computer program and it has complete control over your system.

 When you turn on your computer, the kernel loads immediately after the bootloader.
 The kernel’s code has its own area in memory and it’s protected from application programs.
 This means the kernel and the apps you have installed can work in parallel without interference or issues like a browser accessing kernel memory and changing how your operating system works altogether.

 If we were to divide system privileges into four rings, from Ring 0 to Ring 3, the kernel’s privileges would belong to Ring 0, Ring 1 and 2 would be occupied by device drivers, and all other apps on your computer would belong to Ring 3, being the least privileged programs on your computer.
 So, something on a kernel-level is something with high privileges and something you don’t want to go wrong or your system is fried.

 Well, several game developers are forcing kernel-level anti-cheat drivers.
 Apart from the usual anti-cheat client which is active while you play the game and scans what you have running on your computer, the kernel-level driver will actually load during startup and block certain drivers from loading or running on your computer.

 Many other programs on your computer can depend on these drivers so it’s evident that playing a video game will prevent you from using other applications.
 Such anti-cheat tools often target drivers and software that have access to your hardware, such as overclocking tools, temperature monitors, fan controllers, and, of course, game cheats that also operate on the kernel-level.